Point Of Sale: Crossing the Bridge between Online and Offline Commerce

 It seems as though the bridge between online and offline commerce is only going to get smaller as time goes on.
 Something that works one day could very well be obsolete the next.

 Whether your business is online, offline, on-the-go, or all of the above, it’s essential to create a memorable customer experience while integrating a seamless point of sale wherever they might be.
+If you are interested in learning more about different options for point of sale systems, check out this recent article about the best point of sale systems for small businesses in 2017, “Best Small Business POS System 2017: Square vs. Lightspeed vs. ShopKeep.”

 The biggest mistake companies can commit is failure to embrace the vast changes presented by technological innovation.